 Akumul literally translates into “Land of Turtles“.
 The town got the name because hundreds of turtles lay thousands of eggs every year on the beach.

 This is a really interactive zoo.
 Visitors are allowed to feed and touch snakes, monkeys, macaws, crocs and other animals.
 The 60-75 minute guided tours allow for big and small kids alike to either pet, hold or feed most of the animals living at Crococun.
 There’s plenty of photo opportunities with macaws, crocodiles, deer and more.
 The guide is English speaking.
 There is also a playground for the kids.

 #3 – Jungle Place

 The Jungle place is a sanctuary for the endangered spider monkey.
 These monkeys are very small and incredibly cute.
 If you want to visit you must book in advance.
 You book on a guided tour and you are expected to make a donation of a minimum $80.00 per person with the tour lasting for about 1 hour.
-Dates fill up quick.
+Dates fill up quickly.
 You are allowed to experience the monkeys up close and personal.
-Perfect for any animal lover as your visit not only brings you close to the monkeys but your donation will go to the preservation of the species.
+Perfect for any animal lover as your visit not only brings you closer to the monkeys but your donation will go to the preservation of the species.

 #4 – Rio Secreto Cavern – other caverns

 You can experience hiking and swimming adventures along a turquoise underground river with stunning stalactites and stalagmites.
 The Rio Secreto is also known as the Mayan underground.
 Children are allowed on the tours from age 4.
 You could also enjoy a spectacular light and sound show which is projected onto the natural formations.
 There are a variety of packages available and you can book online in advance.